hiconic-os/tribefire.cortex.documentation/tribefire-os-doc/src/tribefire-glossary.md

 is an `Eclipse` plugin that adds helper features for `GWT` development.

 #### Ravenhurst
-is a servlet that ties in into the database of an (our) artifact repository, and can deliver information about its content and about changes happened after a specific point in time.
+is a servlet that looks into the database of an (our) artifact repository, and can deliver information about its content and about changes happened after a specific point in time.
 It is used to implement the 'dynamic repository update policy', i.e. it allows to keep the local indices in sync with the remote data in a more efficient way than the standard repositories and build systems can.

 #### Shared Storage
 see [DCSA](#dcsa).